 The English Master of Arts is perceived as an advanced degree in which students are encouraged to discover new ways of thinking and to broaden and enhance their readings in and understanding of a wide range of literatures.
 The English Doctor of Philosophy is a degree with concentrations in American and British literature and culture, critical and cultural theories, gender studies, film, and creative writing.
-The Graduate Program also offer a certificate in Gender and Women's Studies, and an M.A. in English and M.L.I.S.
+The Graduate Program also offers a certificate in Gender and Women's Studies, and an M.A. in English and M.L.I.S.
 Cooperative Program (see our Concentrations and Specializations page for more information).
 Please note: As of October 1, 2014, the English M.A. and Ph.D.
 Programs no longer offer a specialization in Rhetoric and Composition.

 The Ph.D. and M.A. programs are highly competitive and selective and based primarily on academic merit.
 Admission to the Ph.D. program in particular is based on demonstrated capability to do scholarship and the match of research interests between the applicant and faculty in indicated and developing areas of concentration.
 With a small student/faculty ratio and an actively publishing faculty interested in sharing their time and interests, students get personalized attention and are encouraged to publish their work and to deliver conference papers.
 Our graduate Teaching Assistants also have the opportunity to study and to teach various courses in both writing and literature.
 In the Spring, the English Department hosts a graduate student conference.